carjed/doomsayer/README.md

 ## Tutorial

 ### Basic example
-The basic function of Doomsayer is to provide sample-level filtering by using non-negative matrix factorization to identify individuals with abnormal distributions of singleton variants.
+The basic purpose of Doomsayer is to provide sample-level filtering by using non-negative matrix factorization to identify individuals with abnormal distributions of singleton variants.

-For this minimum functionality, Doomsayer requires two mandatory user-specified arguments: 1) a [Variant Call Format (VCF) input file](#vcf-input), and 2) a [fasta-format reference genome](#fasta-reference-file).
-Below is a basic, fully-functional Doomsayer command:
+A basic, fully-functional Doomsayer command requires two mandatory arguments: 1) a [Variant Call Format (VCF) input file](#vcf-input), and 2) a [fasta-format reference genome](#fasta-reference-file):

 ```{bash id:"chj4lkgfvz"}
 python /path/to/doomsayer.py \